Narasimhudu: Cast

+Controversy

+Narasimhudu encountered significant challenges from its inception.
+The film, made on a high budget of ₹20 crore, included major stars like Amisha Patel and Sameera Reddy, with significant expenses on publicity and overseas shooting locations.
+However, even before its release, Narasimhudu faced financial disputes with distributors, delaying its release and triggering street protests by disappointed fans.

+Once released, the film failed to meet audience expectations, leading to low attendance after the initial screenings.
+The commercial failure led to severe repercussions for its producer, Chengala Venkat Rao, a Telugu Desam MLA.
+Faced with mounting financial pressure and criminal cases filed by distributors, Venkat Rao attempted suicide by jumping into the Hussain Sagar lake but was rescued by police.

+Music

-Music Was composed by Mani Sharma and released on Aditya Music Company.
+Music was composed by Mani Sharma and released on Aditya Music Company.
 Audio was launched on 23 April 2005 at a grand Function held at Taj Residency, Hyderabad.
 N. Chandrababu Naidu V. V. Vinayak and many other celebrities attended the function.

 Reception

 B. Anuradha of Rediff.com called the film a "huge disappointment" and added "Gopal [..] is fascinated with a formula of attractively picturised songs, big action scenes, punchlines and comedy, but fails to pick the right plot."

 Sify gave the film 3/5 and wrote "Narasimhudu is one of those insufferable movies, that is devoid of a basic story and there is nothing new in style or presentation."
 Idlebrain.com's Jeevi rated the film 2.5/5 and wrote "Movie starts off in an interesting style with a good introduction of the hero.
-But this graph slides down as the movie progress."
+But this graph slides down as the movie progresses."